DHTMLX/gantt-docs/data/desktop/layout_config.md

 Configuring Gantt Layout
 -------------------

-You can change the default layout configuration and specify a necessary scheme of arranging the elements of Gantt chart on a page, using the default layout views.
+You can change the default layout configuration and specify a necessary scheme of arranging the elements of Gantt chart on a page, using additional layout views.

 For example, you can create additional grid and timeline views that will make a bottom resource panel for the main gantt chart.
 The steps to implement such a custom layout are: